avexsoft/donkey/readme.md

 1. `Donkey::set('app.debug', true)` stores the key-value pair into the database
 2. You can blacklist keys using regular expression, e.g. `app.*`, `database.*`
-3. Next, a whilelist will let through keys like `app.debug`, this way, you prevent really sensitive keys from being overwritten, e.g. `app.key`
+3. Next, a whilelist will let through keys like `app.debug`, this way, you prevent really sensitive keys like `app.key` from being overwritten
 4. The package then inject these pairs from the database into the project after going through the black and whitelist
 5. This approach plays nicely with the Laravel `config:cache` and requires no changes in your project